aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/pdf/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells for .NET directly writes the information about API and Version Number in output documents.
-For example, upon rendering Document to PDF, Aspose.Cells for .NET populates **Application** field with value 'Aspose.Cells' and **PDF Producer** field with value, e.g 'Aspose.Cells v17.9'.
+For example, upon rendering Document to PDF, Aspose.Cells for .NET populates **PDF Producer** field with value, e.g 'Aspose.Cells v23.2'.

-Please note that you cannot instruct Aspose.Cells for .NET to change or remove this information from output Documents.
+Please note that you can change this information in output Documents by **[PdfSaveOptions.Producer](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/producer/)** property.

 {{% /alert %}}